Tilted dipolar bosons in the quasi-two-dimensional regime: From liquid stripes to droplets: Results

 \subsection{Infinite system}

 We start by discussing the results for the infinite system.
 In this case, the trapping potential in Eq.~\ref{energy} is set to $U({\bf r}) = \frac{1}{2} m \omega^2 z^2$, while the system extends indefinitely in the $x$-$y$ plane.
-Unless specified otherwise, we set the trapping strength along the $z$-axis to $\omega = 2 \pi \times 906$ Hz in all calculations, which in our units corresponds to $\hbar \omega / E_0 = 1$.
+In practice, we apply periodic boundary conditions in the $x$-$y$ plane, with the simulation box determined by the lengths $L_x = L_y$ that minimize the energy per particle at each density.
+Therefore, by considering infinite replicas of our simulation box, we are taking the limit $N \rightarrow \infty$, $L_y \rightarrow \infty$ for a given 2D density $n_{\rm 2D}$ (thermodynamic limit).
+Unless specified otherwise, we set the trapping strength along the $z$-axis to $\omega = 2 \pi \times 906$ Hz in all calculations, which in our units corresponds to $\hbar \omega / E_0 = 1$ for $^{164}$Dy atoms.
 This trapping strength is close to the one employed in the recent experiment~\cite{he2024:arxiv}, where the BKT transition was probed for a dipolar system.
 For a given value of the $s$-wave scattering length $a$, tilting $\alpha$ and 2D density $n_{\rm 2D}$, we can minimize the energy per particle $E/N$ for each of the two ansatz of Eqs.~\ref{senoidal} and~\ref{gaussian}.
 In particular, we are interested in the state of the system at the equilibrium 2D density $n^{\rm eq.}_{\rm 2D}$, i.e. the 2D density at which the energy per particle is minimized.
-We illustrate the different qualitative behaviour of the energy per particle as a function of $n_{\rm 2D}$ for the two ansatz in Fig.~\ref{fig2} for two different sets of parameters $\{a/a_{\rm dd},\alpha\} = \{0.7, 1.23\}$ and $\{0.7, 1.35\}$.
+We illustrate the different qualitative behaviour of the energy per particle as a function of $n_{\rm 2D}$ for the two ansatz in Fig.~\ref{fig2} for two different sets of parameters $\{a/a_{\rm dd},\alpha\} = \{0.7, 70.47^o\}$ and $\{0.7, 77.35^o\}$.
 From the figure, we see that $E_{\rm G}/N$ increases monotonously with the density in both cases and the minimum value is achieved for $n_{\rm 2D} \rightarrow 0$, with $N\text{, }L_x L_y \rightarrow \infty$.
 This is because the gaussian ansatz describes an array of incoherent stripes, spaced by a distance $L_y$.
 Since the inter-stripe energy is globally repulsive, the minimum energy is achieved for infinitely spaced stripes, characterized by a given ratio of particles per length along the $x$-axis, $N/L_x$.
 Moreover, in the range of values of $L_y$ where the inter-stripe interactions are neglectable, $E_{\rm G}/N$ stays essentially unchanged for $n_{\rm 2D} L_y = \text{constant}$.
 The gaussian ansatz describes a striped system that can correspond to either a gas ($E_{\rm G}/N > E_{\rm NI}/N$) or a liquid ($E_{\rm G}/N < E_{\rm NI}/N$), where $E_{\rm NI}/(N E_0) = \hbar \omega/(2 E_0)$ is the energy per particle of the non-interacting system.
 This is because if $E_{\rm G}/N > E_{\rm NI}/N$, a finite system expands indefinitely to reduce its energy while if $E_{\rm G}/N < E_{\rm NI}/N$, the system prefers to bunch into stripes to do so.
 Moving on to the results for the senoidal ansatz, $E_{\rm S}/N$ shows two different qualitative trends for the parameters chosen: either it increases monotonously with $n_{\rm 2D}$ or it shows a minimum at a given 2D density.
 As known from thermodynamics, the former trend corresponds to a gas (expanding) state, while the latter corresponds to a liquid.